Ria424/developers-animatesdk-docs/Timeline_object/Timeline13.md

 #### Usage

-timeline.currentLayer
+Timeline.currentLayer

 #### Description

-Property; the zero-based index for the currently active layer.
+Property; `integer`; The zero-based index for the currently active layer.
 A value of 0 specifies the top layer, a value of 1 specifies the layer below it, and so on.

 #### Example